dekoza/mtgpl/RNA.rst

    At the beginning of your upkeep, scry 1.

+Swirling Torrent
+   Choose one or both —

+   • Put target creature on top of its owner's library.

+   • Return target creature to its owner's hand.

+Thought Collapse
+   Counter target spell.
+Its controller puts the top three cards of their library into their graveyard.

 Verity Circle
    Whenever a creature an opponent controls becomes tapped, if it isn't being declared as an attacker, you may draw a card.

    |mana_4|\ |mana_u|: Tap target creature without flying.

+Wall of Lost Thoughts
+   Defender

+   When Wall of Lost Thoughts enters the battlefield, target player puts the top four cards of their library into their graveyard.

 Windstorm Drake